-Sunny days and a surprise visitor changes one woman.
+Sunny days and a surprise visitor changes one woman's life.

 A friendly tap at the door is probably Fed-ex.
-Everyone is using delivery services for on-line shopping theses days.
+Everyone is using delivery services for on-line shopping.

-Although only August, I have started ordering Christmas gifts.
-You know I used to love the malls with bright shiny decorations, the two year olds climbing on Santa's lap bringing back memories of my young Wendy.
-How I struggled to get a smile, like every other parent I was promising the perfect present.
-Not a doll, but a fire engine that had cool disappearing foam, not water, to put out the fire.
+Although it's August, I am ordering Christmas gifts.
+You know, I used to love malls with bright shiny decorations, two year olds climbing on Santa's lap bringing back memories of my Wendy.
+How I struggled to get a smile, like every other parent promising the perfect present.
+Not a doll, but a fire engine, Wendy explained the "cool" foam, not water, to put out the fire.

-It is much easier to use my debit card on the Internet.
+It's so easy and well, lazy, to use a debit card on the Internet.
 Shoot, I can even have it gift wrapped.
-It just makes sense.
-I will save shipping charges since it goes straight to their house.
+It just makes sense, saving shipping charges since it goes straight to their house.

-Wendy has always been a strange one.
-She aspires to be in charge of a major fire station.
-Right now she is living at the station and taking training after getting a B.S. degree from USC.
-She wants to be the one to put her life on the line, riding up in the "cherry picker" to save children from a flaming, dangerous building or wherever she is needed.
+My Wendy's always been a strange one, aspiring to be a firefighter.
+Right now, she's living at the station, taking training after getting a B.S. degree from USC.
+She wants to put her life on the line, riding up in the "cherry picker" to save children from a flaming, dangerous building or wherever she is needed.
 She used to beg me to take her to our local station to go up in the lifter.
-When she was three, I went by the station and as a special gift for her birthday, Wendy, the Captain and I went up in the picker.
-One of the other men had placed their firehouse cat "Sizzles" upstairs and Wendy got to rescue it.
-That night, at her party, she told her three friends all about being a hero.
+When she was three, I went by as a special gift for her birthday.
+Wendy, the Captain and I went up in the picker.
+One of the guys put the cat "Sizzles" on the upper floor of their practice tower and Wendy got to rescue it.
+She talked about it for days!!

-It sure is a persistent knock.
-Someone that doesn't have patience.
-What do they do if it is an elderly person with a walker or cane?
+Jerking my brain back to reality, is a persistent door knock.
+Someone doesn't have patience.
+What if it is an elderly person with a walker or cane?
 That might be me someday, after all.
 People seem to be in such a hurry, like it's a matter of life or death.

-It is also the time of the year for Girl Scout cookies.
-Wendy used to always win for the most boxes sold for her area.
+It's also the time of the year for Girl Scout cookies.
+Wendy always won for most boxes sold for her troop.
 How much should I spend?
 I am thinking, “Thin Mints” or the chocolate coconut ones, "Somoas", adding up the cost.
 Every year they go up fifity cents.
 Heck, Edy's Ice Cream even has a flavor for each one now.

 I unlock the dead bolt on door.
 Joe always locks it when he leaves for work.
 Guess he feels like he's taking care of his wife.

-A tall man with a smile in a Maytag uniform stands in front of me.
+A tall man stands there, with a nice smile, in a Maytag uniform.
 He has an official looking tag with his photo.

 "Howdy there, how are you doing this lovely day?"